cfelton/gizflo/README.md

 to focus on the HDL design and not the tool-flow.
-The first version of the tool-flow existed in the [myhdl_tool] (https://bitbucket.org/cfelton/myhdl_tools) package but it was eventually (still under consideration) determined the tool-flow needed a separate project and moved here.
+The first version of the tool-flow existed in the [myhdl_tool] (https://bitbucket.org/cfelton/myhdl_tools) package but it was eventually determined the tool-flow needed a separate project and moved here.

 This project is built with [myhdl](www.myhdl.org) and can